mainguyen189/data-mining-assignments/Classifiers/README.md

 Logistic regression and random forest used the same dataset

-support vector machine and hyperparameter tuning used the same dataset
+support vector machine

+decision tree and random forest